jakewmeyer/Ruby-Scripts/README.md

 ![Imgur](http://i.imgur.com/Gj4AjmZ.png)

 ## FAQ / Contact
-* If you run into any issues, please open an issue ASAP and we'll work to get it resolved and merged
+* If you run into any issues, please open an issue ASAP and we'll work to get it resolved and merged.
+* All Programs are fully functional, with live API keys baked in.
+* NOTE: ip_list will only work on a Mac, due to OS specific commands used in the program.
 * Terminal used is [Hyper.js](https://hyper.is/) -> Background Color: #292937
 * Using [Oh-My-Zsh](https://github.com/robbyrussell/oh-my-zsh), Robby Russell theme, [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting), and [zsh_autosuggestions](https://github.com/zsh-users/zsh-autosuggestions)